 The project phase requires a thesis to be submitted and is worth 80 credit points.
 Earning the appropriate credits can lead to the following academic awards: Postgraduate Certificate (PgCert) – building a total of 60 credits / Postgraduate Diploma (PgDip) – two optional modules (120 credits) / Master of Science (MSc) – all modules (120 credits) plus project (80 credits).

 Continuous assessment, examinations and thesis (MSc only).
 Approximately 10-15% of the assessment is by examination

 In addition to the taught part of the course, students undertake an individual project.
 The aim of the project phase is to enable students to develop expertise in engineering research, design or development.
 The project phase requires a thesis to be submitted and is worth 80 credit points.

 Examples of current titles are given below:

-- Investigation of Suspension System for Main Battle Tank
+- Investigation of Suspension System for Main Battle Tanks;

-- Analysis of Amphibious Operation and Waterjet Propulsions for Infantry Combat Vehicle
+- Analysis of Amphibious Operation and Waterjet Propulsions for Infantry Combat Vehicles;

 Keeping our courses up-to-date and current requires constant innovation and change.
 The modules we offer reflect the needs of business and industry and the research interests of our staff and, as a result, may change or be withdrawn due to research developments, legislation changes or for a variety of other reasons.
 Changes may also be designed to improve the student learning experience or to respond to feedback from students, external examiners, accreditation bodies and industrial advisory panels.